sclorg/cakephp-ex/README.md

 #### build ####

-        $ osc start-build cakephp-example-1 --follow
+        $ oc start-build cakephp-example --follow

-You can alternatively leave off `--follow` and use `osc build-logs cakephp-example-1` where n is the number of the build (output of start-build).
+You can alternatively leave off `--follow` and use `oc build-logs cakephp-example-n` where n is the number of the build (output of start-build).

 #### deploy ####

-happens automatically, to monitor its status either watch the web console or `osc get pods` to see when the pod is up.
+Happens automatically, to monitor its status either watch the web console or `oc get pods` to see when the pod is up.
 Another helpful command is

-        $ osc status
+        $ oc status

 This will help indicate what IP address the service is running, the default port for it to deploy at is 8080.